What Is Mulch?

 Compost is often used when soil improvement is the main goal.

-However, compost may not suppress weeds as long as a thicker wood mulch layer.
+However, compost may not suppress weeds as long as a thicker wood-mulch layer.

 It can also break down quickly.